Your Cart (0)

 Exercise can feel daunting even at the best of times.
 When you're navigating menopause symptoms like lack of sleep, frequent hot flushes, and achy muscles and joints, exercise is probably the last thing you want to do.
 Even when you do find the motivation to exercise, most of us have no idea what to do.
 We've heard about the benefits of resistance training in menopause, but more often than not we find ourselves avoiding the gym altogether, and definitely steering clear of that intimidating weights section.

-Menopause and Weight Training
+Menopause and weight training

 What you’ve heard is true—strength training is essential in menopause.
 According to menopause specialist Dr. Louise Newson, “it’s a great way to build muscle, maintain bone strength and prevent weight gain, all of which are affected by hormonal changes”.
 But it doesn’t have to be so intimidating.
 We have six strength training exercises to share with you that will help you through the menopause transition and set you up for healthy, capable decades postmenopause.